farirpgs/fari-app/lib/srds/fate-core.md

 If you’re really comfortable with improvising, this means that you can come to the table with very little prepared beforehand, and let the players’ reactions and questions build everything for you.
 You may need to ask some prompting questions first, to narrow down the scope of what information the player’s looking for, but after that, the sky’s the limit.

-{example}

-Zird the Arcane is scouting an ancient ritual site, looking for a good place to work on banishing the curse that’s been placed on the nearby village of Belwitch, the mayor of which is paying him good money for the effort.
+> Zird the Arcane is scouting an ancient ritual site, looking for a good place to work on banishing the curse that’s been placed on the nearby village of Belwitch, the mayor of which is paying him good money for the effort.
+>

-Ryan says, “I’m going to spend some time in a local library, researching some history about the site.
+> Ryan says, “I’m going to spend some time in a local library, researching some history about the site.
 I’d like to use Lore to create an advantage.”
+>

-Amanda thinks for a moment.
+> Amanda thinks for a moment.
 She didn’t really have anything special planned for the site, because all her energy was focused on detailing the nature of the curse and what would be required to get rid of it, because it’s being maintained by a force more powerful than the PCs currently realize.
+>

-“What kind of info are you looking for?”
+> “What kind of info are you looking for?”
 Amanda asks.
 “Just book report-type details, or...?”
+>

-Ryan says, “Well, what I really want to know is if anyone’s used the site for dark or nefarious magic... if this village has a local boogeyman or spook story centered around that site.”
+> Ryan says, “Well, what I really want to know is if anyone’s used the site for dark or nefarious magic... if this village has a local boogeyman or spook story centered around that site.”
+>

-Amanda says, “Oh, cool.
+> Amanda says, “Oh, cool.
 Yeah, roll your Lore, opposition is Fair (+2).”
 Unexpectedly, Ryan rolls a –4 and ends up with a Mediocre (+0), meaning that he failed.
 Ryan decides not to spend any fate points on the roll.
+>

-Wanting to turn the failure into something awesome, she says, “Well, you don’t get an aspect for it, but what you find out is actually the opposite of what you’re looking for—the site has an impeccable reputation as a place of blessed power, and the records you find all talk about healing and harvest rituals that brought great plenty and good fortune to the area.”
+> Wanting to turn the failure into something awesome, she says, “Well, you don’t get an aspect for it, but what you find out is actually the opposite of what you’re looking for—the site has an impeccable reputation as a place of blessed power, and the records you find all talk about healing and harvest rituals that brought great plenty and good fortune to the area.”
+>

-Ryan says, “If the site is so powerful, how did the village become cursed?”
+> Ryan says, “If the site is so powerful, how did the village become cursed?”
+>

-Amanda shrugs.
+> Amanda shrugs.
 “Guess you’ll have to investigate further if you want to find out.”
+>

-In her notes, she jots something briefly about the fact that the site is now magically defiled and that the town’s priest is keeping that a secret, changing Ryan’s suggestion a little bit and adding some material for him if he decides to ask around.
+> In her notes, she jots something briefly about the fact that the site is now magically defiled and that the town’s priest is keeping that a secret, changing Ryan’s suggestion a little bit and adding some material for him if he decides to ask around.

 #### Skills And Specific Measurements